mattswkim/smart-brain-project/README.md

 ## Notice
-This repo is front-end side of the App.
+This repo is front-end side of the App.<br>
 This app is now on a free heroku server which makes the response time slower than usual.
 You can try out the demo version here https://artificialbrain.herokuapp.com/
-<br>If you don't want to register here is test ID.
+<br>If you don't want to register, here is a test ID.
 <br>ID: test@test.com
 <br>PW: test123
 <br>Sample image url (You can try any image with human face)